-Coping with a heart event: a BHF Professor of Psychology answers your questions
+Coping with a heart event: your questions answered

 Professor Andrew Steptoe, BHF Professor of Psychology, answers common questions about how having a heart attack or other heart event can affect people emotionally.